makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

   * It is the Scale Collapse that causes problems for α ^ (recall that the scale enters into α ^ via the weights log λ max)
 * Figure 7b plots α versus the depth (layer id) for each model
-  * The deﬁcient GPT model displays two trends in α, one stable with α ~ 4, and one increasing with layer id, with α reaching as high as 12
+  * The deficient GPT model displays two trends in α, one stable with α ~ 4, and one increasing with layer id, with α reaching as high as 12
   * the well-trained GPT2-small model shows consistent and stable patterns, again with one stable α ~ 3.5 (and below the GPT trend), and the other only slightly trending up, with α ≤ 6
-  * ie the behavior of α across layers differs signiﬁcantly
+  * ie the behavior of α across layers differs significantly
     * the better GPT2-small looking more like the better ResNet-1K from Fig 4b
-  * suggest that smaller more stable values of α across depth is beneﬁcial, ie that the Correlation Flow is also a useful concept for NLP models
+  * suggest that smaller more stable values of α across depth is beneficial, ie that the Correlation Flow is also a useful concept for NLP models
 * across series of increasingly improving GPT2 models (well-trained versus very-well-trained models), by examining both the PL exponent α as well as the Log Norm metrics
-* Figure 8 shows the histograms over the layer weight matrices for ﬁtted PL exponent α and the Log Alpha Norm metric
+* Figure 8 shows the histograms over the layer weight matrices for fitted PL exponent α and the Log Alpha Norm metric
   * In general, and as expected, as we move from GPT2-medium to GPT2-xl, histograms for both α exponents and the Log Norm metrics downshift
 * From Fig. 8a, we see that `α^_`, the average α value, decreases with